aporeto-inc/gaia/doc/documentation.md

 ##### `GET /namespacepolicyinfo`

-Returns the policy info of the specified namespace.
+(Deprecated) Returns the policy info of the specified namespace.

 #### Attributes

 ##### `PUIncomingTrafficAction` [`read_only`]

+_This attribute is deprecated_.

 Type: `enum(Allow | Reject | Inherit)`

-The processing unit action for incoming traffic for the namespace.
+(Deprecated) The processing unit action for incoming traffic for the namespace.

 ##### `PUOutgoingTrafficAction` [`read_only`]

+_This attribute is deprecated_.

 Type: `enum(Allow | Reject | Inherit)`

-The processing unit action for outgoing traffic for the namespace.
+(Deprecated) The processing unit action for outgoing traffic for the namespace.

 ##### `prefixes` [`read_only`]

+_This attribute is deprecated_.

 Type: `[]string`

-List of tag prefixes that will be used to suggest policies.
+(Deprecated) List of tag prefixes that will be used to suggest policies.

 ### NamespaceRenderer